alexandre-touret/rest-apis-versioning-solution-old/docs/01-without_versioning.md

 In this chapter, we will update the [Book schema in the OpenAPI spec file](../rest-book/src/main/resources/openapi.yml) adding the attribute ``excerpt``.

-This attribute is just the beginning of the [description attribute](../rest-book/src/main/resources/openapi.yml).
+This attribute is (only for the workshop) the beginning of the [description attribute](../rest-book/src/main/resources/openapi.yml).
 We will extract the first 100 characters.

 1. Update the [OpenAPI spec file]((../rest-book/src/main/resources/openapi.yml)), add the ``excerpt`` attribute